matthewloweng/chat-app/README.md

 ## Notes

-Currently attempting to deploy to heroku, contributions are welcome!
+Broke authentication :( going to try to debug but need to finish other features first.
+When features are complete, will deploy to heroku.

 ## Contact